chris-townsend/where-next/README.md

 **Comments Section**

 - The comments section on a post detail page is accessible to both logged-in and logged-out users.
-However, in order to create a comment, users must be signed in, as the comment input field is only displayed to authenticated users.
+However, to create a comment, users must be signed in, as the comment input field is only displayed to authenticated users.
 This ensures a secure and efficient commenting process for users.

 ![Comment section for unauth user](src/docs/testing/user-testing/comments-logged-out.webp)

 ### Update Comment

 - The process of updating a comment has been made even more user-friendly through the implementation of the Post dropdown menu component.
-This feature provides users with the ability to easily update or delete their own comments.
+This feature provides users with the ability to easily update or delete their comments.
 By clicking on the edit icon, the comment data is automatically prepopulated, making the editing process seamless and efficient.

 ![Comment edit menu](src/docs/testing/user-testing/comment-edit-menu.webp)